Reilly Neill: Political positions

 Neill, a Democrat, describes herself as a moderate Democrat and open-minded candidate with political philosophies and interests spanning traditional partisan lines.

 Personal life

 Neill lives in Livingston, Montana.
 She has a son, Caen Klipp.
-Neill is married to Bradley Snow, the son of former US Secretary of the Treasury, John W. Snow, and great-grandson of former Montana US Senator Burton K. Wheeler.
+Neill is married to Bradley Snow, the son of former US Secretary of the Treasury, John Snow, and great-grandson of former Montana US Senator Burton Wheeler.